project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 }

 >Note: Reviewer has the right to publish content.
-Use ID of any selected reviewer as the publisher user ID.
+Use the ID of any approved reviewer as the publisher user ID.